SESMG/SESMG/docs/troubleshooting/troubleshooting.rst

 **Debugging:** For all components  make sure that 1) each column is filled correctly  and 2) the first component of a sheet is entered in the row directly below the header row  and that there are no blank rows between the individual components of a sheet

-Error M-002: solver did not exit normally
+Error M-002: solver did not exit normally I
 ----------------------------------
 **Error Message:** ::